sn0wF1eld/cljs-tailwind-template/README.md

 # cljs-tailwind-template

-A Clojure library designed to ... well, that part is up to you.
+A Clojure script template that uses Shadow-CLJS and Tailwind for styling.

 ## Usage